Joel Krats: Juniors

 For 2021, it was announced that Ryan McNeil Lamswood and Joel Krats would get the amazing opportunity to compete in the 2021 World Junior Curling Championships alongside members of the Alberta rink that finished third in 2020.
 This would unfortunately get cancelled, once again due to the COVID-19 pandemic still on the rise.
 The pandemic also shuttered Krats' original team plans as the duo was supposed to compete provincially with the duo of Alex McDonah and Adam Currie.
 But since they were from Nova Scotia, they were unable to move to Newfoundland & Labrador for competition.
 This prompted McNeil Lamswood and Krats to compete with James Trickett and Nathan Young.
 This quartet would go on to compete in the 2021 Newfoundland & Labrador Tankard where they would finish round robin with a 6–1 record and send themselves to the semi-final.
 Here they would lose to Colin Thomas and eliminate themselves from competition.

 In 2022, Krats announced that he would be leaving Newfoundland & Labrador to go live and curl in Nova Scotia with the junior super-team of Owen Purcell.
 In their first major competition of the year, the 2021 World Junior Qualifiers, his team would win every game including the finals against Nathan Young to put themselves as Team Canada for the 2022 World Junior Curling Championships.
 He would also find himself returning to Newfoundland & Labrador for the 2022 Newfoundland & Labrador Tankard as an import player where he would once again compete with McNeil Lamswood.
 They would fail to qualify for the playoffs and finish the tournament with a 3–5 record.
 In the 2022 World Junior Curling Championships, the Owen Purcell rink would end up finishing the round robin with a 6-3 record and defeating Norway's Grunde Burass 13-4 in the bronze medal game.

 In 2023, Krats started off his curling campaign by competing in Nova Scotia's U21 Junior Curling Provincials.
 He skipped for the young Zachary Atherton rink.
 The team would go 1-3 in the preliminary round and fail to qualify for the championship round.

+Mens

+After graduating to mens play, Krats joined the James Grattan rink from New Brunswick as third during the 2023-24 curling season, where Krats would qualify for his first Brier, winning the 2024 New Brunswick Tankard by going undefeated in the tournament.
+At the 2024 Montana's Brier, the team finished with a 1-7 record.